 You're in the right place.

-I help women who are experiencing emotional abuse, verbal abuse, psychological manipulation, and coercive control—including narcissistic abuse.
+I help women who are experiencing emotional abuse, verbal abuse, psychological manipulation, and coercive control, including narcissistic abuse.
+Many of the women I work with are also autistic, ADHD, or AuDHD — diagnosed, undiagnosed, or just starting to wonder.
+You don't need a label for either.

 Signs You Might Be In An Emotionally Abusive Relationship